garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - Description
     * - 1.
       - <S extends T> S save(S entity)
-      - | Method to accumulate persistence operations (INSERT/UPDATE) for the specified entity in ``javax.persistence.EntityManger``.
+      - | Method to accumulate persistence operations (INSERT/UPDATE) for the specified entity in ``javax.persistence.EntityManager``.
         | If the value is not set in ID property (property with ``@javax.persistence.Id`` annotation or ``@javax.persistence.EmbeddedId`` annotation), ``persist`` method of ``EntityManager`` is called and when the value is set, ``merge`` method is called.
         | When merge method is called, please note that the returned Entity object is different from the Entity which is passed as an argument.
     * - 2.
       - <S extends T> List<S> save(Iterable<S> entities)
-      - | Method to accumulate persistence operations for multiple specified entities in ``EntityManger``.
+      - | Method to accumulate persistence operations for multiple specified entities in ``EntityManager``.
         | The method is implemented by calling ``<S extends T> S save(S entity)`` method repeatedly.
     * - 3.
       - T saveAndFlush(T entity)
-      - | Once the persistence operations for the specified entity are accumulated in ``EntityManger``, this method reflects the accumulated persistence operations (INSERT/UPDATE/DELETE) in persistence layer (DB).
+      - | Once the persistence operations for the specified entity are accumulated in ``EntityManager``, this method reflects the accumulated persistence operations (INSERT/UPDATE/DELETE) in persistence layer (DB).
     * - 4.
       - void flush()
       - Method to execute persistence operations (INSERT/UPDATE/DELETE) for the entity accumulated in ``EntityManager`` in persistence layer (DB).
     * - 5.
       - void delete(ID id)
-      - | Method to accumulate delete operations for the entity of specified ID, in ``EntityManager``.
+      - | Method to accumulate delete operation for the entity of specified ID, in ``EntityManager``.
-        | This method calls ``T findOne(ID)`` method and converts the entity object to "managed" state under ``EntityManger`` and then deletes that object.
+        | This method calls ``T findOne(ID)`` method and converts the entity object to "managed" state under ``EntityManager`` and then deletes that object.
         | If entity is not present when ``T findOne(ID)`` method is called, ``org.springframework.dao.EmptyResultDataAccessException`` occurs.
     * - 6.
       - void delete(T entity)
-      - | Method to accumulate delete operations for the specified entity, in ``EntityManager``.
+      - | Method to accumulate delete operation for the specified entity, in ``EntityManager``.
     * - 7.
       - void delete(Iterable<? extends T> entities)
       - | Method to accumulate delete operations for the multiple specified entities, in ``EntityManager``.